Subscribe today for the latest information about events, local stories, funding applications, and other local interest stories.

 You will recieve periodic updates containing the latest information about events, local stories, funding applications, and other local interest stories.

-Toowoomba Hospital Foundation Chief Executive Officer, Alison Kennedy, said that the Foundation were incredibly grateful to have received the support from the Garden City Zonta Club of Toowoomba.
+Toowoomba Hospital Foundation chief executive officer Alison Kennedy said the Foundation were lucky to have the incredible support of the Lions Club of Toowoomba West.

 “The Toowoomba’s Christmas Wonderland is a fantastic community event which not only provides an incredible Christmas experience for its visitors, but also generates incredible support for local organisations,” Mrs Kennedy said.

 “We received $32,000 from the 2016 Toowoomba’s Christmas Wonderland which has enabled the purchase of this amazing technology for our hospital which we know will make a huge difference to our patients and our staff.”